Isaac-DeFrain/KFramework/README.md

 # Rholang & RChain

-Rholang is a concurrent programming language, with a focus on message-passing, formally modeled by the ρ-calculus, a reflective, higher-order extension of the π-calculus.
-It is designed to be used to implement protocols and "smart contracts" on a general-purpose blockchain, but could be used in other settings as well [RChain](https://github.com/rchain/rchain).
+[Rholang](https://github.com/rchain/rchain/tree/dev/rholang) is a concurrent programming language, with a focus on message-passing, formally modeled by the ρ-calculus, a reflective, higher-order extension of the π-calculus.
+It is designed to be used to implement protocols and "smart contracts" on a general-purpose blockchain, but could be used in other settings as well.

-The open-source RChain project is building a decentralized, economically secure, censorship-resistant, public, global compute infrastructure and blockchain.
+The open-source [RChain](https://github.com/rchain/rchain) project is building a decentralized, economically secure, censorship-resistant, public, global compute infrastructure and blockchain.
 It will host and execute programs popularly referred to as smart contracts.
 It will be trustworthy, scalable, concurrent, with proof-of-stake consensus and content delivery.

-My main Rholang work is going on in `/Languages/GroundedRho`.
+My main Rholang work is going on in [/Languages/GroundedRho](https://github.com/Isaac-DeFrain/KFramework/tree/master/Languages/GroundedRho).
 This work started as an implementation of the ρ-calculus with ground terms (Bool, Int, String) and name variables.
 It is quickly becoming a full scale implementation of RChain Rholang.

 # K Framework Learning Materials